peetinc/AdminScripts/PrivilegesTools/README.md

 # PrivilegesTools
-AddUsertoPrivilegesGroup - Simple script to add local user to pre-defined Privileges.app-enabled group
+`AddUsertoPrivilegesGroup` - Simple script to add local user to pre-defined Privileges.app-enabled group

-RevokePrivileges -
+`RevokePrivileges` - A LaunchDaemon, a LaunchAgent, and a small bash script that keeps an eye on the membership of `. /groups/admin`.